|

 This variegated yarn requires that I make sure my new yarn end is exactly at the same place in the color pattern as my old yarn end.
 I cut out a small section to make my ends match.
 If they didn’t, my color pattern would get out of whack at the join.
 Especially if you were making a project where you were intentionally pooling the colors, you’d need to get this right.

-Once you have any color patterns lined up properly, overlap your old and new yarn ends by 8-12 inches.
-It’s possible that less of an overlap would be secure, but I’m not certain yet, so I suggest a nice long overlap.
+Once you have any color patterns lined up properly, overlap your old and new yarn ends by 10-12 inches.
+The longer the overlap, the more secure the join.
 I tend to make my ends longer than the standard 4 inches even with the standard joining method anyhow, just to be safe.

 And just continue your stitching, but double-stranded now, making sure to capture the new end as you start this first stitch.